 is one example from our archives, one among thousands of cases we have

-dealt with over more than 25 years:
+dealt with across more than 30 years:

 John Knight appealed